AccidentByDragon/game-jam-o-ct-2025-waves/DOCUMENTATION.md

 					break
 			amount -= 1
 			await get_tree().create_timer(wait_between_waves).timeout

+04/12 added a litle _process and choose() dunctions to allow randomisation of wave orign and spawning new waves when previous waves are deleted

   ## Game Manager
   created to handle damaging collisions with rocks initially, may be removed in later on should I change the rocks to be rigidBodies inorder
+  04/12 deleted along with rock.gd as it was no longer needed
   ## Boat
   created to manage palyer input and velocity, made speed and turing variables exports inorder ot easily handle them in the inspector, the code is designed to allow the palyer to gradually accelerate up to their max speed and only slow down if the palyer brakes or to slowly slow down while not accelrating,